NL33/electron-git/z-plans/z-later-next.md

 --click prior version to view.
 --option there to compare prior versions--same screen where you select versions.
 To start, can have a button at the bottom that says "compare versions." and that opens up (in same window) the place where you select the prior versions to compare

+# if open new window, make sure it closes any other one

+if description window is already open, don't open a new description window when open it, rather, just show the open one.
+See the method for doing this in the html windows

+same with other secondary windows:
+--breathe big
+--compare versions
+--view old versions window

 # project description